 Every lender requires documentation from borrowers to show they qualify for a mortgage.
 The specific documents may vary depending on the borrower and the lender.
 But at the very least, you can expect to provide one month of pay stubs, two years of W-2 forms and tax returns, and statements of any bank accounts you’ve had during the past two months.

 You’ll also be asked about your monthly expenses, including rent, and will need to provide contacts for your landlord and employer.
-If you’re self-employed, you’ll be asked to provide bank statements for the past one to two years, as well as profit and loss statements.
 It can take time to gather these documents, so it’s best to start early.

 2. Get Pre-Approved

 Many first-time buyers make the mistake of shopping for homes and falling in love with one, only to discover it’s out of their price range.
 That’s why it’s so important to get pre-approved by a lender before you start shopping.
 Knowing what you can afford to buy is key.
 Plus, a pre-approval letter shows the seller of your future home that you’re a serious buyer and that their home is within your budget.

 You can start the pre-approval process by contacting a Right By You Mortgage loan officer.
 The process requires you to complete a mortgage loan application and submit supporting documents such as bank statements, W-2 forms, and pay stubs.
 Your loan officer can tell you whether you qualify and what types of loan programs may be available to you.
 Once you’re pre-approved, you’ll get a pre-approval letter that you can submit with your home purchase offer.

 3. The Loan Application Process

 Once you find a home and have your offer accepted, contact your Right By You Mortgage loan officer for next steps.